About Hudson

 I've been licensed since 2015.
 You'll work directly with me from the first conversation through closing — no handoffs, no assistants, no confusion.

 I'm a licensed broker in both Wisconsin and Minnesota, a Seniors Real Estate Specialist (SRES®), and the founder of Homcentric Real Estate.
-My brokerage — Property Executives Realty — is headquartered in Hudson, which means I have real local infrastructure in this market.
-Educator-first.
+I work directly with clients from first conversation through closing, with no handoffs and no confusion.
 No pressure.
 Just clear guidance on what makes sense for your situation.
+Learn more about how I work →

 Ready when you are